 This tutorial is on image segmentation and image data post-processing.
 The objectives are to gain a basic understanding of the different types of images frequently acquired from medical devices.
-Understand some of the DICOM standard and the information that is useful to image segmentation.
+Understand some of the Digital Imaging and Communications in Medicine (DICOM) standard and the information that is useful to image segmentation.
 Gain some knowledge on manual and semi-automatic image segmentation and be aware of the reasons for post-processing segmented data.
+This tutorial includes the following sections: